ClusterHQ/flocker/docs/gettinginvolved/plugins/faq.rst

 No.
 The only state cached is in the Flocker control agent.

-Is there a script to clean up volumes leftover from running functional tests?
+Is there a script to cleanup volumes leftover from running functional tests?
 -----------------------------------------------------------------------------

 Yes.